DaveCBeck/Chat-with-LLM/README.md

 And to replace vercel's KV memory store with Zep (multiple files, see history).
 Users and sessions are associated in Zep.

+Deployment via Vercel, the .env template lists the environment variables you need to set.
+Note that the URL's for the servers must be in IPv4 DNS format (with a .com or similar at the end), not just the IP address.

 ## To Personalize (visuals)
 /frontend/components/footer.tsx
 /frontend/components/header.tsx